Raton in Colfax County, New Mexico — The American Mountains (Southwest)

 Raton Pass was a tough slog.
 Axles and wheels broke and the wagons had to be literally dragged uphill in some spots.
 Seeing an opportunity, entrepreneur Rickens Lacy “Uncle Dick” Wootton, built a 27-mile toll road in 1865, with bridges and improved grades over the pass.
 Tolls varied but during the years 1869 and 1870, the rate for wheeled vehicles ranged from $1.00 to $1.50 and 5c per head for livestock.

-One of Colorado's most colorful mountain men, “Uncle Dick” was a trail trader, trapper, cattle rancher, hotel operator, and scout for the military He died at 77, having outlived
+One of Colorado's most colorful mountain men, “Uncle Dick” was a trail trader, trapper, cattle rancher, hotel operator, and scout for the military He died at 77, having outlived all his five wives.

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.
 A significant historical year for this entry is 1865.

 Location.
 36° 53.118′ N, 104° 26.361′ W. Marker is in Raton, New Mexico, in Colfax County.
-Marker can be reached from the intersection of Clayton Road and Whittier Street.
+It can be reached from the intersection of Clayton Road and Whittier Street.
 Marker is on the northwest corner.
 Touch for map.
 Marker is in this post office area: Raton NM 87740, United States of America.
 Touch for directions.